Picovoice/web-voice-processor/README.md

 ### Start listening

 WebVoiceProcessor follows the subscribe/unsubscribe pattern.
-WebVoiceProcessor will automatically start recording audio as soon as one engine is subscribed.
+WebVoiceProcessor will automatically start recording audio as soon as an engine is subscribed.

 ```javascript
 const worker = new Worker('${WORKER_PATH}');